* * * * * * * * * *

 The Resident Artist and I are sitting in the old chicken house with rain pouring down outside talking about Scanner.
 We each have our special attachment to him, she with his kindness to her in her time of troubles and I with his ability to see through my cynicism and confront me with my love of individuals in the midst of my detestation of humanity in general.

 A rare man.
 She weeps.
 I comfort myself with the thought…Continue

 After the gamut of non-invasive tests including a CT scan as well as one embarrassingly invasive test, the staff at the V.A.
 Hospital in Iowa City has utterly failed to locate even one religious bone in my body.
 It all started when I admitted during my intake interview…Continue

 The Resident Artist has been cranking out paintings in anticipation of a couple of shows in September.
 I take a look at each one as they are added to the inventory.
 (Photographing them is trickier than one might think.)
 I am particularly fond…Continue

 On 6 December 2011 Professor Stephen Bloom’s essay, famous hereabouts, was published in The Atlantic magazine.
-That essay consists of his reflections on…Continue
+That essay consists of his reflections on his…Continue

 The chicken house banquet facilities.

 For some time now I have had a subscription to the New York Times via my nook®.
 I enjoyed reading an adult paper in that fashion.
-My one little connection to…Continue
+My one little connection to the…Continue